yegor256/blog/_posts/2018/jul/2018-07-03-global-variables.md

 Why exactly they are bad and what the [alternatives]({% pst 2014/may/2014-05-05-oop-alternative-to-utility-classes %}) are&mdash;slipped through their fingers.

+{% quote While the application is small and its test coverage is low, global variables may not hurt. %}

 Technically speaking, their design is "globally scoped."
 `Sinatra::Base` treats the entire application as its scope of visibility.
 No matter who calls it, everything is visible, including what was created